vfaronov/httpolice/doc/index.rst

 HTTPolice user manual
 =====================

-`HTTPolice`__ is a validator for HTTP requests and responses.
-It can spot bad header syntax, inappropriate status codes, and other interoperability problems in your HTTP server or client.
+`HTTPolice`__ is a validator or “linter” for HTTP requests and responses.
+It can spot bad header syntax, inappropriate status codes, and other potential problems in your HTTP server or client.

 __ https://github.com/vfaronov/httpolice